 - Tuning seems sharp when using the built-in tuner

 A concert-style acoustic-electric guitar based on Tim Armstrong’s classical instrument, the Fender Tim Armstrong Hellcat is indeed a must-have guitar.
-It screams rock, pop, folk and anything you want to do with it with the help of the onboard Fishman® Isys™ III pickup system with.
-You can find an onboard preamp, tuner, volume, and tone controls to help you achieve pure, rich and resonant tone.
+It screams rock, pop, folk, and anything you want to do with it with the help of the onboard Fishman® Isys™ III pickup system.
+You can find an onboard preamp, tuner, volume, and tone controls to help you achieve pure, rich, and resonant tone.

 It’s made of a solid Mahogany top with scalloped X bracing and laminate Mahogany for the back and sides of the guitar.
 You’ll find a compensated saddle, rosewood bridge, and chrome die-cast tuners.
 What’s unique about the Hellcat guitar is the Hellcat position inlays and two skull inlays at the 12th fret.